HACC-Hui/docusaurus/docs/requirements/administrators.md

 **US-A4: As an administrator, I want to see analytics of user interactions to improve team formation process in future years.**

 HACC Hui Administrators will have access to a page called "Analytics".
 This page will interpret instrumentation (logging) data collected through user interaction with the system in order to answer questions about the team formation process.
-The questions are intended to enable HACC Administrators (along with the results of surveys of developers) to improve the team formation process in future years.
+The questions are intended to enable HACC Administrators (along with the results of surveys of participants) to improve the team formation process in future years.
 HACC Hui analytics might also be useful to identify emergent problems with team formation during the current HACC.

 Here are some questions that could be answered through an Analytics page.